lquatrin/i3d21/assignment_1.md

     optimizer.step()
 ```

-A validation loop is also added to compute the accuracy for each epoch using the validation data.
+I also added a validation loop to compute the accuracy for each epoch using the validation data.

-When using a low learning rate, it was necessary more iterations to converge on a reasonable accuracy, which was also noticed when increasing the number of nodes in the intermediate layey.
-However, using a high learning rate can make the model never converge.

-The batch size also affects the performance of the training.
-For smaller batches, the loss function decreased faster, obtaining greater accuracy: 97.71 for 8 images per batch, 97.64 for 16, and 96.95 to 32.
-However, it took a longer time per iteration: 11.68, 8.99 and 7.16 respectively.

-When passing the model to GPU, i realized that each iteration of the training ended up taking more time compared to CPU (7.16 to 9.68 seconds), using an intermediate layer of 128 nodes.
-Then, i did a test extrapolating the number of nodes in the intermediate layer to 10000.
-In this case, trainin the model in CPU took about 50 s per iteration, while in GPU remained at 9 s.
-I could note that a simple network does not end up having such a performance impact, as it cannot exploit GPU parallelization effectively.
-In addition, passing the model to the GPU can generate additional time due to memory allocation and transfer issues.

-Finally, i generate the results using a intermediate layer using 128 nodes, trained with batches of 32 images, and using a learning rate of 0.01.
+I generate the results using a intermediate layer using 128 nodes, trained with batches of 32 images, and using a learning rate of 0.01.
 In the graphs below, we can see that the accuracy using the validation data increasing according to each interation, and the loss function decreases.
 Then, an accuracy of 97.07% was achieved when using the data from test set.
 Below are the graphs with the values of precision and loss function throughout the training.
 The loss validation was not evaluated in this report.

 <p align="center">
   <img src="data/imgs/a1/accuracy.png" width="80%">